LumaPictures/meteor-jquery-select2/README.md

 $("#destroy-the-world").click -> $("#the-world").select2 "destroy"
 ```

-2. Pass in your own event map through the component ( does not require a selector to be defined )
+2. Pass in your own event map through the component
     * This technique is useful when you need to perform custom actions on selection events
+    * Does not require a selector to be defined

 ```html
 {{#select2 placeholder="Choose a Country" selector="the-world" events=logAllEvents }}